John Stevens Henslow: A country clergyman

 In 1833, Henslow was appointed vicar of Cholsey-cum-Moulsford in Berkshire (now Oxfordshire).
 He continued to live in Cambridge, only visiting the parish during vacations; he appointed a curate to conduct services and parish business during term-time.
+When there were allegations of bribery and corruption concerning the Tory candidate for Cambridge in the 1835 general election, Henslow put himself forward as the nominal prosecutor.
+Supporters of the Tory candidate subjected him to abuse and wrote "Henslow, common informer" on walls.

-However, his appointment in 1837 to the remunerative Crown living at Hitcham, Suffolk marked a turning-point in his life.
+His appointment in 1837 to the remunerative Crown living at Hitcham, Suffolk marked a turning-point in his life.
 This time, in 1839, he moved to the parish, and as rector of Hitcham he lived at the rectory.
 He worked there, endearing himself to all who knew him, until the end of his life.
 His energies were devoted to the improvement of his parishioners, but his influence was felt far and wide.
 Botany at Cambridge suffered, attendance at lectures fell, and we have records of complaints made within the university.
 Henslow did not resign his chair, and continued to give lectures, set and mark exams, and take part in university affairs.
 Nevertheless, his influence there was naturally much reduced.

 Henslow's work in Hitcham, over and above the normal duties of a Rector, can be summarised as follows: